lexwraith/simGene/README.md

 ##Requirements
 This project was developed on a high-capacity server with a 1TB SSD and 60GB of RAM.
 The SSD helped speed up computation, and while all 1TB was not needed, a large amount of disk space in general is.
 The .bam files are each ~9GB, and the associated .sam files are ~50GB.
 Enough space is needed to store three of these temporarily, before filtering.
 The large amount of RAM is more of a necessity for the project's successful running.
 Because we had the resources, we tended to just load the entire files into memory where possible.
 A machine with significantly less memory may not be able to run this successfully.
+A number of installation requirements are needed.
+The project runs assuming Python2.7.
+Also needed to be installed are:
+1. Samtools

+2. Numpy

+3. SciPy

+4. Matplotlib

+5. HMM from Colorado State (available here: http://www.cs.colostate.edu/~anderson/cs440/index.html/doku.php?id=notes:hmm2)

 ##ReadFilter.py
 Usage: python ReadFilter.py <input_file> <output_file> <filtered_output>